 In these two books I am pointing to a new direction which I think learning Talmud ought to go.
 That is to concentrate on Tosphot.
 I feel Tosphot is simply ignored way too much.
 Or that people simply skip over something troubling inside of Tosphot without realizing the depths of what he is saying.

 I would like to correct that.
 And in these two books I show the way to do this a little bit.
 But I highly regret I have not had time to write similar books on all of Shas.
 But I hope people will come after me that will continue this great work.

-There is one basic yeshiva edition which is called the "Villna Shas" It has no English and is the standard kind that they learn in all Litvak yeshivas like Chaim Berlin.
+There is one basic yeshiva edition which is called the "Vilna Shas" It has no English and is the standard kind that they learn in all Litvak (Lithuanian) yeshivas like Haim Berlin.
 There are all kinds of modern editions which are no good.
 You have to be sure to get the right kind of thing.